Meet the team

 Marketing and Communications Coordinator

 Stacey joined the staff at the Franciscan Spirituality Center in August 2014 after a long career in journalism at the La Crosse Tribune.
 Primarily a copy editor, she also wrote a local business column and reported on faith issues, which introduced her to the FSC and its wonderful programming.
 Stacey coordinates the FSC's print and electronic promotional materials, social media presence, advertising initiatives and media relations, and very much enjoys introducing others to all the FSC has to offer.
 Stacey lives just outside of La Crosse with her husband, John, and is the mother of three (now adult) children.
-She is a very active volunteer in her parish, St. Elias Orthodox Christian Church.
-Personal interests include art, music, iconography, books, hiking, kayaking and organic food.
+She is a very active volunteer in her parish, St. Elias Orthodox Christian Church, where she serves as parish council president.
+She is also on the board for Karuna Inc. Personal interests include art, music, iconography, books, hiking, kayaking and organic food.

 Kathy Holman